Aranjuez River

 The Aranjuez ([aɾaŋˈxwes]) is a river in Costa Rica that has its source in the mountains and crosses the Guatusos province of Puntarenas.
 Its basin is about 200 km in area.
 It empties into the Gulf of Nicoya, in the Pacific Ocean.
-It takes its name from the ancient city of Aranjuez, which existed in the late 16th century.
+It takes its name from the defunct colonial city of Aranjuez, which existed in the late 16th century.
 At the mouth of the river was the port of Ribera, in the place now called Pitahaya Vieja.